An Alternative Economics

 Gunybi Ganambarr

-Gunybi Ganambarr is a Yolngu artist who lives and works at Gängän, near Yirrkala in north-east Arnhem Land in the Northern Territory.
-He began his artistic career painting on bark and larrakitj but has since extended his practice with an experimental and innovative use of reclaimed materials, which include wood, rubber, glass, steel, galvanised iron and aluminium.
-Under the tutelage of artists such as Gawirrin Gumana and Yumutjin Wunungmurra from his mother’s Dhaḻwaŋu clan, Ganambarr has been able to assume ceremonial authority, and this has shaped the content he is able to depict in his work.
+Gunybi Ganambarr is a Yolngu artist who lives at Gängän, near Yirrkala, in north-east Arnhem Land in the Northern Territory.
+He began by painting on bark and larrakitj, but extended his practice with an innovative use of reclaimed materials, including wood, rubber, glass, steel, galvanised iron, and aluminium.
+Under the tutelage of artists such as Gawirrin Gumana and Yumutjin Wunungmurra from his mother’s Dhaḻwaŋu clan, Ganambarr has attained ceremonial authority, shaping the content of his work.

-Gunybi Ganambarr is a Yolngu artist who lives and works at Gängän, near Yirrkala in north-east Arnhem Land in the Northern Territory.
-He began his artistic career painting on bark and larrakitj but has since extended his practice with an experimental and innovative use of reclaimed materials, which include wood, rubber, glass, steel, galvanised iron and aluminium.
-Under the tutelage of artists such as Gawirrin Gumana and Yumutjin Wunungmurra from his mother’s Dhaḻwaŋu clan, Ganambarr has been able to assume ceremonial authority, and this has shaped the content he is able to depict in his work.
+Gunybi Ganambarr is a Yolngu artist who lives at Gängän, near Yirrkala, in north-east Arnhem Land in the Northern Territory.
+He began by painting on bark and larrakitj, but extended his practice with an innovative use of reclaimed materials, including wood, rubber, glass, steel, galvanised iron, and aluminium.
+Under the tutelage of artists such as Gawirrin Gumana and Yumutjin Wunungmurra from his mother’s Dhaḻwaŋu clan, Ganambarr has attained ceremonial authority, shaping the content of his work.

 Gunybi Ganambarr